What Types of Papers Do Process Servers Serve?

 A process server is empowered to serve certain documents to defendants and other named parties in legal actions.
 Understanding the duties and functions of this important position can help you determine if you could outsource certain tasks to a process server.

 Process servers are versatile in their professional roles.
-They can serve a variety of types of papers, as long as their service is protected by state law.
+They can serve various types of papers, as long as their service is protected by state law.

 When you understand the kinds of papers that a process server can serve, you can make more informed decisions about how to run your legal operations more smoothly and efficiently.